What Is Secure DNS?

 5. Implement Firewalls and DNS Filtering

-Firewalls and DNS filtering block connections to phishing sites or malware, enabling organizations to reduce the risk of DNS-based attacks and stopping threats before they reach the network of users.
+Firewalls and DNS filtering block connections to phishing sites or malware, enabling you to reduce the risk of DNS-based attacks and stopping threats before they reach the network of users.

 6. Use a Reputable Antivirus Solution